“There’s no such thing as bad weather, just bad clothes.”

 It’s not as tricky as it seems.

-I created something for my clients that I call “The Swap Trick”.
-And it’s a perfect way to start wearing more color and pattern without going overboard or feeling like you look stupid.
+I created something for my clients that I call “The Swap Trick”, and it’s a perfect way to start wearing more color and pattern without feeling like you look stupid.

 - Start with a solid neutral colored outfit.

-- Pick one thing in that outfit, say the shirt, and swap it out for a more colorful or patterned version of that shirt.
+- Pick one thing in that outfit (for example, the shirt) and swap it out for a more colorful or patterned variation.

-Even though the choice of a light blue shirt isn’t so crazy, you can already see it feels a lot more colorful than the outfit we started with.
-With the print, it’s even better and more in the spirit of summer.
+Even though the choice of a light blue shirt isn’t so crazy, you can already see it feels a lot more colorful than the original outfit.

 As a starting recommendation, I always advise to start with just one swap to get used to wearing a new color or pattern.

-When you get more comfortable with wearing some color and patterns, take it a step further.
+When you get more comfortable, gradually take it a step further.

 Want some more advice on wearing color?
 Check out this guest post I wrote over on Style Girlfriend about how to wear tricky colors.